-Writer/Producer Julie Allan is co-owner and Vice-President of Kingsborough Pictures, and is President of TED Pictures.
+Writer/Producer Julie Allan of Kingsborough Pictures, is also President of TED Pictures.
 Both production companies are based in Los Angeles and Montreal.

 Julie joined Montreal’s Filmline International in 1984 as Vice-President of Development and Creative Affairs, and later became Vice-President in Charge of Production.
 She was responsible for developing and overseeing production and post-production for the feature film division, and for finding new projects.

 She was Associate Producer, and Script and Picture Editing Consultant on the feature film ‘Bethune: The Making of a Hero’, produced by Filmline (starring Donald Sutherland and Helen Mirren).
 The film was also made into a four-hour mini-series for the CBC, for which it received five Gemini nominations, including one for Best Mini-series.
 She was Co-Producer on the film ‘Habitat’ (starring Balthazar Getty), and ‘The Night of the Demons 3’, for Republic Pictures.